vvantruong/x-dom-invader/README.md

 5. Press the spacebar to shoot
 6. Press B to use your one-time Nuke ability
 7. Destroy as many elements as possible before time runs out
-8. Click the "?" button in the top right to view the game guide

 ### Controls

 - **Arrow Keys**: Move the spaceship
 - **Spacebar**: Shoot
 - **B Key**: Deploy Nuke (one-time use per game)
-- **Alt+D**: Toggle debug mode (shows targetable elements)

 ## Enemy Types